Restless Legs Syndrome During Pregnancy

 Are there any tests for RLS during pregnancy?

 No. RLS is diagnosed based on symptoms and a physical exam.
-Your doc may test your iron levels, though, since RLS is sometimes a sign of low iron or anemia.
+Your doctor may test your iron levels, though, since RLS is sometimes a sign of low iron or anemia.

 How common is RLS during pregnancy?